tasharen/ngui/Assets/NGUI/ReadMe.txt

 - FIX: UIPanel.Start() should now find cameras faster.
 - FIX: UIPanel will no longer use the clipping softness value unless soft clipping is actually used.
 - FIX: The way click / drag was handled has been changed a bit.
 It should now be easier to click buttons on retina screens.
+- FIX: Rebuilding an atlas was not updating fonts correctly.
+- FIX: Couple of tweaks to UIAtlas and UIFont's replacement feature.

 1.83:
 - NEW: Added a simple script that can save the state of the checkbox (or a group of checkboxes) to player prefs.